Start the anvi'o interactive interactive for viewing or comparing contigs statistics.

 At the top of the page are two graphs:

-Below this are the contigs stats which are displayed in the following order:
+Below the graphs are the contigs stats which are displayed in the following order:

 - The total length of your contigs in nucleotides